 Once the power is off, make sure the immediate area is safe for everyone.
 Guide family members, children, and pets away from the source of the problem, whether it’s a sparking outlet, a buzzing breaker box, or an appliance that was acting up.
 Cordoning off the space creates a safe buffer and prevents anyone from accidentally touching a hazardous wire or component.
 This simple precaution minimizes the risk of injury and gives you the space you need to assess the situation without worrying about anyone else’s safety.

-Safely Note the Details
+Note the Details (From a Safe Distance)

 With the power off and the area clear, take a moment to observe what happened.
 Did you smell something burning?
 If so, where was it coming from?
 Did you hear any popping or buzzing sounds?
 Note which outlets or lights were affected.
 Jotting down these details is incredibly helpful for the electrician you’re about to call.
 This information acts as a starting point, allowing them to diagnose the issue more quickly and efficiently once they arrive.
 You don’t need to be an expert—just share what you saw, smelled, or heard.